pytorch/pytorch/docs/source/hub.rst

 introduced by importing in Python.
 For example, you can see new items in Python caches ``sys.modules`` and ``sys.path_importer_cache`` which is normal Python behavior.
-This also means that you may have import errors when importing different models from different repos, if the repo have the same sub-package names (typically, a ``model`` subpackage).
+This also means that you may have import errors when importing different models from different repos, if the repos have the same sub-package names (typically, a ``model`` subpackage).
 A workaround for these kinds of import errors is to remove the offending sub-package from the ``sys.modules`` dict; more details can be found in `this github issue